 This post is a part of CNU’s Highways to Boulevards Blog series, which features interview summaries and insights from some of the best minds at the frontline of our Highways to Boulevards Initiative.

 I got into an argument on Twitter about how widespread car ownership was in NYC's outer boroughs, which in turn caused me to go to city-data.com to answer the question: how do you measure how many people own cars, anyhow?
 The City Data website has data not just for cities and counties, but for individual neighborhoods within a city.
 In particular, the site gives data for household size and for the number of cars per household.

 Please read and post comments on my blogs original site as well.
 There I have more design tools to create a better format.
 Thanks!

 A federal district court in Wisconsin recently ruled that Wisconssin highway officials failed to prepare an adequate environmental impact statement about a proposed highway widening in Milwaukee.

-This post is part of a new series on the CNU Salons, CITY SPOTLIGHT.
+This post is part of our CITY SPOTLIGHT blog series.
 City Spotlight shines a light on the latest news, developments and initiatives occurring in cities and towns where CNU members live and work.